Skip to contents

 Using a bias file

-Let’s illustrate this with an example bias file included in the package.
-This SpatRaster has lower values in the center and higher values towards the borders:
+Let’s illustrate this process with an example bias file included in the package.
+This SpatRaster has lower values in the center and higher values towards the borders of the area:

 # Import a bias file

-# Using bias as a direct effect in sampling
+# Using a direct bias effect in sampling

 d_bias_direct <- prepare_data(algorithm = "maxnet",